 Start your search by entering a database that fits your subject area with these steps:

-2. Click on Select a subject and choose the subject area that matches your program of study from the list.
+2. Click on the subject area that matches your program of study from the list.

 3. Once you have clicked on a subject, scroll down until you see the list of databases and click on the title to enter the database.

 Note: The databases are organized with the largest collections at the top of the list, so selecting the first database is generally a good way to start.

 Once you are in a database, you will see a search screen with multiple search boxes.
 We need to set up our search:

 We will build an example search below for articles that use multiple regression with the topic of posttraumatic stress disorder in the database called PsycINFO:

 1. In the first search box, type:

 Note: The quote marks "glue" the words together as an exact phrase.

 2. For this example topic, type in the second box: